SM1: Open-source Operating Systems ASIX/DAW/DAM-1

 11- gzip

-a)Description: The gzip command-line utility compresses or expand files.
+a)Description: The gzip command-line utility compresses or expand (uncompress) files.
 A file compressed with gzip is marked by a .gz filename extension.

 b) Synopsis 1: gzip file_name where file_name is the name of the file that will be compressed.
 Example: gzip /home/etpclot/INDEX.
 After running the command, the original file will be replaced with a new file called INDEX.gz.